blairanderson/coldcutdeals/shutupandtakemymoney/_posts/2017-12-21-0692989706-learning with -dotard (-the -art of the -presidency): .md

 ---
-title: |-
+title: >
-  # shorten me
-   Learning with Dotard (The Art of the Presidency): Anti-Trump Novelty Gift
+   Learning with Dotard (The Art of the Presidency)
 name: 'Learning with Dotard (The Art of the Presidency): Anti-Trump Novelty Gift'
 date: '2017-12-21 10:15:25'
 buy_now: >-